Board of Directors

 Director at Large

-As Chief of the Ermineskin Cree Nation for three years, and as Treaty Six Grand Chief, Randy went in with a plan determined to advance the tribe while building strong and healthy relations.
-In his Masters in Leadership and Administration at Gonzaga University he learned that as leaders we needed to see the ‘bigger picture’ and to define what ‘servant leadership’ is.
-We have to think ahead seven generations.
+As Chief of the Ermineskin Cree Nation in a second term, and as a former Treaty Six Grand Chief, Randy has led with a plan to advance the tribe toward building strong and healthy relations.
+He feels that it critical to build healthy relationships with all levels of government.
+Currently a Ph.
+D. student in Leadership Studies his goal has been to encourage leaders to see the ‘bigger picture’ and to define what being a leader is.
+Our responsibility includes thinking ahead for the next seven generations.

-As a competitive athlete, Randy competed in golf, fastball, baseball, football, hockey and track events all over North America.
-He was one of the first aboriginal hockey players to play junior and semi- professional hockey from the Maskwacis (Hobbema) area.
-Since putting sport competition aside, Randy committed a good portion of his time coaching sports and mentoring the next generation of coaches and athletes.
-Today, Randy does a lot of public and motivational speaking for youth and others to get involved in sport activities and to also encourage the younger generation to get into leadership.
+As a former competitive athlete, Randy competed in golf, fastball, baseball, football, hockey and track events throughout North America.
+He was one of the first aboriginal hockey players to play junior and semi-professional hockey from the Maskwacis (Hobbema) area.
+Since putting sport aside, Randy committed a good portion of his time coaching sports and mentoring the next generation of coaches and athletes.
+Today, Randy does a lot of public and motivational speaking for youth and others to get involved in sport activities and to also encourage the younger generation to take on leadership roles.
 More importantly, think and plan for the future.